 Tablas Creek Vineyard » Profile

-Tablas Creek Vineyard is the result of a 30-year friendship between Robert Haas, Jean-Pierre Perrin and Francois Perrin.
-If these names sound familiar, they should.
-For almost 30 years, Haas has been introducing fine European wines to the rest of the country through his importing company Vineyard Brands, and also bringing some of the leading California wineries to the national stage, including Kistler, Phelps, Sonoma Cutrer, Chappellet, and Hanzell.
-One of the French producers he introduced to the American market was Chateau de Beaucastel, owned by the Perrin family.
-The Perrins have been cultivating vineyards in the Chateauneuf-du-Pape region of the southern Rhone since the 19th century, and their 20th century contributions to the world of wine include Chau de Beaucastel, Domaines Perrin and La Vieille Ferme.
+Tablas Creek Vineyard, Paso Robles' pioneering Rhone-style winery, is the result of a 30-year friendship between Robert Haas, Jean-Pierre Perrin and Francois Perrin.
+Starting in the 1950s, Haas introduced fine European wines to the United States through his importing company Vineyard Brands.
+One of the French producers he introduced to the American market was Chateau de Beaucastel, owned by the Perrin family, producers in the Chateauneuf-du-Pape region of the southern Rhone since the 19th century.

 Haas and the Perrins knew the Rhone varietals they wanted to focus on: Mourvedre, Syrah, Grenache and Counoise for reds, and Roussanne, Marsanne, Viognier and Grenache Blanc for whites.
 However, they felt uneasy about the quality of Rhone grapevine stock available domestically and decided to import fresh cuttings of all eight varietals from Chateau de Beaucastel.
 The cuttings spent three years in a rigorous U.S.D.A. quarantine program before being released to the property in 1993.
-Over the next decade, Tablas Creek's grapevine nursery (the only on-site vine nursery of any vineyard in California) would provide millions of cuttings of high-quality Rhone varietals to Tablas Creek, and, eventually, hundreds of other producers around the West Coast.
+Over the next decade, Tablas Creek's grapevine nursery would provide millions of cuttings of high-quality Rhone varietals to Tablas Creek, and, eventually, hundreds of other producers around the West Coast.

 9339 Adelaida Road